Rodos06D/Rodos06D/README.md

 - 👋 Hi, I’m @Rodos06D
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning python and C
+- 🌱 I’m currently learning python, C, Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...